Kathy Duva

 Kathy Duva is an American boxing promoter and current CEO of Main Events, a New Jersey-based boxing promotion company.
 In 2019 she was elected to the International Boxing Hall of Fame.

 Early life

 Duva graduated from Montclair State College with a BA in English.
 Prior to joining Main Events Duva worked as a reporter covering women's sports at the New York Daily News.

 Main Events

 Kathy along with her husband Dan founded Main Events in 1979.
 Early on in the company's history Kathy helped Dan sell tickets to fights at the Ice Palace in Totowa, New Jersey.

 Sergey Kovalev

-Perhaps Duva's best known client and current Main Events fighter is former Light-Heavyweight champion Sergey Kovalev.
+Perhaps Duva's best known recent client was former Light-Heavyweight champion Sergey Kovalev.
 Duva signed Kovalev in 2012 following his 2nd round KO of Darnell Boone.

 Evan Holyfield

 Duva and Main Events also represent Evan Holyfield, the son of retired world-champion boxer Evander Holyfield.

 Personal

 Kathy is the widow of International Boxing Hall of Fame inductee Dan Duva.